A Town Called Hypocrisy: Music video

 The music video was made available on Kerrang!
-TV from the 11 August 2006.
+TV from their website on 11 August 2006.
 It depicts frontman Ian Watkins as a children's television presenter on a fictional television show called Town Time and is arguably a response to the accusations of the band's metrosexuality.
 The video also shows the juxtaposition of attitudes in the band between when they appear during transmission and when they are shown behind the scenes of Town Time.
 During transmission, it shows the other band members — bar Watkins — dressed as the following (mainly paying homage to the Village People): a toy soldier, a bumbling policeman, a doctor, a builder and a construction worker.

-The video, although seemingly based around the things infant children watch (therefore making it seem quite innocent) is filled with sexual references, both very subtle and very obvious.
-An example of the more subtle references is at the beginning when we see Tender Tim (Watkins) and Mayor Mary ending the 5000th episode of Town Time.
+The video, although seemingly based around the things infant children watch (therefore making it seem quite innocent) is filled with sexual references, for example at the beginning when we see Tender Tim (Watkins) and Mayor Mary ending the 5000th episode of Town Time.
 Tim replies to Mary's question, "What have we learnt today, Tim?" and Tim replies: "We've learnt about sharing, saying 'please' and oral [he pauses here, before Mary nudges him] hygiene".
-An example of the more obvious references is the large amounts of drinking and scantily clad women (dressed in all sorts of outfits, ranging from animals to a tooth) performing "kinky", yet childlike, activities on the men in the group behind the scenes.
+The video also depicts heavy drinking and scantily clad women performing "kinky", yet childlike, activities on the men in the group behind the scenes.

 In several frames of the video, it also paid homage to 'Silhouette Blends', the series of spelling clips by The Electric Company.
 It is the first video by the band not to feature skaters.

+The video has since been considered to have aged poorly by many following Watkins' 2012 arrest and subsequent conviction on child sex offences that led to Lostprophets' breakup, as well as his reputation as a disgraced paedophile since then.